Human Resources Initiatives

-Toyota Tsusho's basic value is of "the greater good" , taking all system relating human resource such as hire, education, perfomance-appraisal and rotation in to account.
-This is based on strong belief that it is inevitable not only to increase indivisual perfomnace but collabarate among organizations and personnels with so as to provide stakeholders with our immense added values.
+Toyota Tsusho's basic value is of "overall optimization" , taking all system relating human resource such as hire, education, performance-appraisal and rotation into account.
+This is based on strong belief that it is inevitable not only to increase individual performance but collaborate among organizations and personnel so as to provide stakeholders with greater added value.

 Toyota Tsusho Corporation strives to perform fair employee evaluations based solely on performance and without bias to gender, age or nationality.
 When evaluating performance levels each year, we require interviews between the employee and the evaluator.
 We also hold modification meetings at various stages of the process of performing evaluations to ensure that employee performance is assessed fairly from multiple perspectives.

-In fiscal 2019, we expanded evaluator training and renewed the content to achieve clear goal setting agreements and improved quality of feedback that contributes to growth.
-In addition, evaluation feedback is sent to those who are evaluated each year and that feedback is reflected in evaluator training in order to improve communication between the evaluators and those evaluated.
+From fiscal year 2019, we expanded our evaluator training and renewed the content to achieve clear goal setting agreements and improved the quality of feedback that contributes to growth.
+In addition, a questionnaire on evaluation feedback is sent to those who are evaluated each year and that feedback is reflected in evaluator training in order to improve communication between the evaluators and those evaluated.

 Toyota Tsusho has a Challenge Rotation system, arranged by the Human Resources Department, under which every effort is made to assign employees to their desired department.
 There is also a Challenge Post system, under which applicants are assigned to departments according to organizational needs.